lucashuet93/botbuilder-proactivemessaging/typescript/README.md

         }
 ```

+### Send proactive message

-3. Next, add a method for proactive messaging inside your bot implementation.
+Next, add a method for proactive messaging inside your bot implementation.

 If you attemp to just delay sending a message, your code will fail doing it as by that moment it will lose the context of conversation:
 ```js